Delyn-Lew/FattenMeUp/README.md

 - Make the checklist working
 - Able to change the serving size and add to shopping list with the exact quantity needed

+## Challenges

+- Spend alot of time researching on how to do a checklist with the details stored in airtable